d3fc/d3fc/getting-started.md

 Update your code to add the following:

-    // Create some data
     var startDate = new Date(2014, 1, 1),
-        endDate = new Date(2014, 3, 1);
+        dayCount = 60;

     var data = fc.utilities.dataGenerator()
-        .fromDate(startDate)
-        .toDate(endDate)
-        .generate();
+        .seedDate(startDate)
+        .randomSeed(12345)
+        .generate(dayCount);

     console.log(JSON.stringify(data));

-The `dataGenerator` component generates dummy financial data for a given date range.
+The `dataGenerator` component generates dummy financial data for a given number of days from the given start date.
 You should see something like the following in the developer console:

     [{"date":"2014-02-03T00:00:00.000Z",
       "open":100,